kf4mot/10mhz_distributor/README.md

 # 10mhz_distributor
 **Work in progress**

-A 10 Mhz 3 channel distribution amplifier and low pass filter integrated in a BG7TBL GPSDO.
+A 10 Mhz 3 channel distribution amplifier and low pass filter designed to integrate in a BG7TBL GPSDO.
 A 5th. order LPF on both the inputs and outputs allows the input to come from either sine or square waves and produce a sine output of around 10 dBm.

 *This text will be italic*